AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/tablewithmarkers.md

 ![Table created with table start and end constructs](../images/table_tag_with_markers.png)

-In the above example, **school** serves as the ARRAY_TAG over whose data the table repeats.
-A new row is created for each school and data is populated accordingly.
+In the above example, **school** serves as the ARRAY_TAG over whose data the table is populated.
+A new row is created for each school and data is filled in accordingly.

 ## Complex Table Constructs with Table markers

-All the complex constructs can also be used along with table markers
+All the complex table constructs can also be used along with table markers.

 ## Dynamically expand table rows or columns
 Specify the cell extension property in at least one tag inside the table cell to indicate whether to expand table rows